krzysztof-tobola/gradle-examples/presentation/markdown.md

 * relatively unopinionated (while Maven imposes standards)
 * flexible - any project structure is possible
 * scriptable - no extra tooling needed, everything is Groovy
-* extensible - many plugins available, easy to create new ones
+* extensible - many plugins available, *easy*  to create new ones
+* the scripts can themselves become complex
+* builds can become *difficult* to understand

 ---